Leonardo0154/ChatBot-IA/docs/README.md

         `curl -X POST "http://127.0.0.1:8000/users/" -H "Content-Type: application/json" -d '{"username": "parent1", "password": "password", "role": "parent", "students": ["student1"]}'`
     - **Therapist:**
         `curl -X POST "http://127.0.0.1:8000/users/" -H "Content-Type: application/json" -d '{"username": "therapist1", "password": "password", "role": "therapist", "students": ["student1"]}'`

+### Chatbot Architecture

+The chatbot uses a hybrid approach to generate intelligent and conversational responses.

+- **Pre-trained Language Model:** The core of the chatbot is a pre-trained T5 model (`mrm8488/spanish-t5-small-sqac-for-qa`) that has been fine-tuned for Spanish question answering.
+This model is used to generate text responses to user queries.

+- **"Smart" Pictogram Integration:** After the T5 model generates a response, the `spaCy` library is used to perform Natural Language Processing (NLP) on the text.
+The chatbot identifies the key concepts (nouns and verbs) in the response and replaces them with pictograms.
+This provides a rich and intuitive user experience that enhances understanding.

+- **Game and Session Logic:** The chatbot also includes logic for interactive games and guided sessions, which are managed within the `Chatbot` class.

 **Important Note on History Rewriting (`git lfs migrate`)**
  - **Advertencia:** Reescribir el historial (`git filter-repo`, `git lfs migrate`, BFG) cambia los commits existentes.
 Si lo aplicas, deberás forzar el push (`git push --force`) y avisar a colaboradores para que vuelvan a clonar.